 There are plenty of excellent family friendly hotels to stay in Mallorca, we recommend the Hotel Ibersol Son Caliu, located close to Palma Nova beach is an upmarket all-inclusive hotel with its own beach club, pool and sports bar and a great kids club with indoor and outdoor activities and daily entertainment for all ages.

-Or if you fancy something with a bit more space, James Villas have some amazing Mallorcan villas many with pools and family friendly features.
+Or if you fancy something with a bit more space, VRBO have some amazing Mallorcan villas many with pools and family friendly features.

 Wherever you end up on your European family holiday we hope you make some magical memories together.
 Be sure to tell us about your best European family holidays, just leave a comment below.